Our top pick for

 Find out more about how you can short Build-A-Bear Workshop stock.

 We're not expecting Build-A-Bear Workshop to pay a dividend over the next 12 months.

-Build-A-Bear Workshop, Inc. operates as a specialty retailer of plush animals and related products.
+Build-A-Bear Workshop, Inc. operates as a multi-channel retailer of plush animals and related products.
 The company operates through three segments: Direct-to-Consumer, International Franchising, and Commercial.
-Its merchandise comprises a range of styles of stuffed animals; clothing, shoes, and accessories for the stuffed animals; and other toy and novelty items.
+Its merchandise comprises various styles of plush products to be stuffed, pre-stuffed plush products, and sounds and scents that can be added to the stuffed animals, as well as range of clothing, shoes, accessories, and other toy and novelty items.
 The company operates its stores under the Build-A-Bear Workshop brand name; and sells its products through its e-commerce sites.
-As of February 1, 2020, it operated 372 stores, including 316 stores in the United States and Canada; and 56 stores in the United Kingdom, Ireland, Denmark, and China, as well as 92 franchised stores internationally.
-The company was founded in 1997 and is headquartered in St. Louis, Missouri.
+As of January 30, 2021, it operated 354 stores, including 305 stores in the United States and Canada; and 49 stores in the United Kingdom, Ireland, and China, as well as 71 franchised stores internationally.
+The company was founded in 1997 and is headquartered in St.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.